chriswebb09/chriswebb09.github.io/_posts/2016-06-19-scraping-the-web-with-objective-c.md

 ### Brief Overview
 When tackling this process let's first consider the steps involved in getting the final result.
 In this order (roughly) we need to do the following:

-* specify the url to scrape data from
+* Specify the url to scrape data from
-* make our web request
+* Make our web request
-* store the return in a data structure to be used later
+* Store the return in a data structure to be used later

 ### Extra Info